ComputationalBiomechanicsLab/isaac/README.md

 ### 4. Install + setup VNC client on your machine <a name="walkthrough-step-4"></a>

+To connect to the VNC server you booted on `isaac` in previous steps, you'll need a VNC client.

+**To install a VNC client on your computer**:

 - Download a VNC client.
 I used VNC Viewer, from [here](https://www.realvnc.com/en/connect/download/viewer/)

 - Other VNC clients (e.g. Remmina) also seem to work, but I have only tested this